JoakQQ/simple-email-framework/README.md

 *Leung Chun Fai*

-It is a simple email framework protocol implemented using TCP connection between server and clients. (for learning propose)
+It is a simple email framework protocol implemented using TCP connection between server and clients. (for learning propose) This protocol is only usable under lossless and no-bit-error environment.

 ## Commands
 0. "#USERNAME" *username*